 A big part of planning for a trip involves figuring out how much it will cost you to travel.
 What’s expensive in one place can be extremely cheap in another, and costs will be different than what you spend at home.
 I’ve seen plenty of posts out there about how to travel on some tiny amount per day, and that’s great, but it isn’t how I travel.
 I’m not a luxury traveler by any means, but I don’t travel on a bare bones budget either.
+Here’s a look at my travel spending and real travel budgets.

 Over the past few years, I’ve been tracking what we spend when we travel.
 It helps Andy and I make sure we don’t go overboard, and it helps us plan going forward.
 As a way to help you, my readers, I’ve written travel spending posts to show what it costs to travel to different locations.
 The posts are all listed here, and as I write more I will add them.
 Some are trips I took by myself, and some are trips me and Andy took together, and it will always be noted in each post.